 This power can seem unreliable since it affects a random attribute so you don't have too much control over it.
 It is however a -10 to a random attribute so the effects will still be felt regardless of what it affects.
 This also in turn gives you a +10 bonus to random attribute which can be very powerful since it has a fairly good chance of affecting one of your primary attributes.

 What an incredible power. -8 to Intelligence and Perception is pretty dang good, but to add to it you also get all kinds of accuracy and defensive bonuses as well!

 Yep, that's a lot of raw damage.
 It also deals a sizable amount of Crush damage should you kill a target with this, making it an incredible source of AoE damage.
 This does have friendly fire attached, so make sure your allies are either out of range or well defended.

 This deals a decent amount of Crush damage and affects a wide area.
 The real reason you want to use this though is the fact this also inflicts Prone.
 Coupled with its massive AoE, this is an excellent CC tool.
 It does cost an enormous amount of Focus however.

 AoE confuse is pretty good and this power disperses in a wide area too.
 However 60 Focus is hard to justify for it, especially when you can just use Scrolls of Confusion or even just a Wizard for similar effects.

 This power can be used to lock out an enemy from combat, they won't be able to take any damage however.
 This makes it highly situational, and with a 70 Focus cost, its almost not worth even using.

 A combination of Deleterious Alacrity of Motion and Arduous Delay of Motion.
-Not a bad combo by any means but it does cost an enormous 70 Focus.
-Its a pretty good power but the high Focus cost limits its use greatly.
+Not a bad combo by any means but it does cost an enormous 70 Focus; but if you're running a Dex heavy build, the benefits can outweigh its cost.